justinethier/cyclone/docs/User-Manual.md

 # Requirements

-Cyclone has been tested under Linux on both x86 (32-bit) and ARM.
+Cyclone has been tested under Linux on the x86, x86-64, and ARM platforms.

 The following packages are required: